brianhouse/sound_art/lectures/06_synthesis.md

 Click cancel and then go to your System Preferences and choose the "Security" panel.
 You should have the option to "Open Anyway".
 Once you do this once, you won't have to do it again.
 ![](media/06_01_macos_security_2.png)

 Once you have launched the application, but before we do anything with it, we need to do one more thing, which is to add a couple "externals" to the system.
-Download those here: [link](link).
+Download those here by clicking "Code" and choosing "Download Zip": [https://github.com/brianhouse/piopd](https://github.com/brianhouse/piopd).
 Navigate to your "Documents" folder, which should now contain a "Pd" folder.
 Inside "Pd", there should be another folder called "externals".
-Open the zip file, and drag the objects inside into this folder.
+Open the zip file you downloaded, and drag the objects inside into the externals folder.

 ![](media/06_02_externals.png)